How to balance your pool water: 5 simple steps with the right products

 3. Disinfectant – Chlorine or Bromine: for pure water

 The disinfectant kills bacteria and algae.
-Either can be used, but it's important not to mix them.
+Either one can be used, but it is important not to mix them.

 Target values: